 from you before, during or after you use our site and what we will do with them.

 premises.
-Please contact us if you require further information regarding our data protection compliance
+Please contact our Data Manager if you require further information regarding our data protection

 2.1 We are committed to protecting your personal privacy and, in accordance with relevant data protection laws,

 we uphold strict security procedures for the collection, storage, use and disclosure of your personal